filecoin-project/lotus-docs/content/en/lotus/configure/ETH-Services.md

 - `LOTUS_FEVM_ENABLEETHRPC`: Enables the Eth RPC feature and allows storing a mapping of Eth transaction hashes to Filecoin message CIDs.
 - `LOTUS_FEVM_ETHTXHASHMAPPINGLIFETIMEDAYS`: The number of days after which a transaction hash lookup database will delete mappings that have been stored.
+- `LOTUS_FEVM_EVENTS_DISABLEREALTIMEFILTERAPI` : Disables the RealTimeFilterAPI that can create and query filters for actor events as they are emitted.
+- `LOTUS_FEVM_EVENTS_DISABLEHISTORICFILTERAPI` : Disables the HistoricFilterAPI that can create and query filters for actor events that occurred in the past.
+- `LOTUS_FEVM_EVENTS_MAXFILTERS` : Maximum number of filters that can exist at any one time.
+- `LOTUS_FEVM_EVENTS_MAXFILTERRESULTS` : Maximum number of results that can be accumulated by an actor event filter.
+- `LOTUS_FEVM_EVENTS_MAXFILTERHEIGHTRANGE` : Maximum range of heights that can be used in a filter to avoid querying the entire chain.
+- `LOTUS_FEVM_EVENTS_DATABASEPATH` : The full path to a SQLite database that will be used to index actor events to support the HistoricFilterAPI.
+If the database does not exist, it will be created.

 #### Utilities